Anteloper/EncryptedIM/README.md

 python chat.py -c localhost --confkey SECRETKEY1 --authkey SECRETKEY2
 ```

+###Methodology
-Once a connection between the sockets is made,
-the first party to send a message automatically first sends a randomly generated IV in the clear.
+Once a connection between the sockets is made, the first party to send a message automatically first sends a randomly generated IV in the clear. <br />
-The cipher is the officially created on both the client and server side,
-using the IV that was just sent in the clear.
+Both the client and the server initialize an AES cipher using the IV that was just sent in the clear.<br />
-The first message comes directly on the heels of the IV but is encrypted using the IV in CBC mode using AES.
+The first message encrypted message comes directly on the heels of the IV <br />

-Each ciphertext consists of first a MAC,
-constructed using SHA-256 and the authenticity key.
+Each ciphertext consists of of MAC and a message.<br /> The MAC is constructed using SHA-256 and the authenticity key.
-The  MAC is the beginning of the message.
-After the first 16 bytes, the message itself begins which is padded to be a multiple of 16 as well.
-If an authenticated message is received, the program displays the occurence and exits.
+The  MAC is the beginning of the message.<br /> After the MAC which is 16 bytes, the message itself begins which is padded to be a multiple of 16 as well. <br />If an unauthenticated message is received, the program displays the occurence and exits.